zsongah/zsongah.github.io/_pages/about.md

 My research interest is broadly on Brain-Machine Interface (BMI) with a focus on reinforcement learning and neural decoding.

-:book: Education
+📖 Education
 ======
 * Ph.D in ECE, The Hong Kong University of Science and Technology, 2022 - Present
 * MPhil in ECE, The Hong Kong University of Science and Technology, 2020 - 2022
 * B.S. in Automation, Northeastern University, 2016 - 2020

-Honors and Awards
+🍻 Honors and Awards
 ======
 * IEEE Conference on Systems, Man, and Cybernetics (SMC) Student Grant, 2023
 * [Hong Kong PhD Fellowship Scheme](https://cerg1.ugc.edu.hk/hkpfs/index.html) (HKPFS), 2022-2026